green-code-initiative/ecoCode-ios/CONTRIBUTING.md

 Swift file parser is build using the [ANTLR](https://www.antlr.org/) parser generator.

-The generated parser source files are located into `swift-lang/src/main/java/io/ecocode/ios/swift/antlr/generated`. those source files should not be edited manually.
+The generated parser source files are located into `swift-lang/src/main/java/io/ecocode/ios/swift/antlr/generated`.
+Those source files should not be edited manually.

 When necessary (in case of Swift language syntax upgrade for example), those source files should be re-generated with ANTLR.